-Canada and Norway established diplomatic relations in 1942.
+Canada and Norway established diplomatic relations in 1942, with 2017 marking the 75th anniversary of Diplomatic Relations.
 As NATO allies and multilateral partners, Canada and Norway enjoy a long tradition of cooperation on regional and global security issues, reinforced by like-minded cooperation at the United Nations and related multilateral forums.

 Academic relations, youth mobility and culture

 Canada and Norway share long-standing interest in each other’s culture.
 At the turn of the 20th century, Norwegian explorer Roald Amundsen acquired key skills while spending winters with Inuit communities in Canada.
 His experience led him to be the first person to sail through the Northwest Passage (1903-1906).
 He later reached the South Pole in 1911.
 The vessel Gjøa, used by Amundsen for the first voyage through the Canadian Northwest Passage, is now housed in the Gjøa building at Oslo’s Fram Museum, accompanied by an exhibition about Gjøa Haven.
 Some of the artifacts Amundsen collected in the Canadian Arctic were repatriated to Gjøa Haven in 2013.

 Moreover, the Canada and Norway Youth Mobility Memorandum of Understanding (International Experience Canada) enables young Norwegians and Canadians to travel and work in each other’s countries since 2007.